MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-userexperiencevirtualization.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting configures the synchronization of user settings for Microsoft OneNote 2013.
 By default, the user settings of Microsoft OneNote 2013 synchronize between computers.
 Use the policy setting to prevent the user settings of Microsoft OneNote 2013 from synchronization between computers.

 If you enable this policy setting, Microsoft OneNote 2013 user settings continue to synchronize.